-Bad Rock Peak from Sawmill Pass.
+Bad Rock Peak as viewed from Sawmill Pass.

-1) Lone Cedar Creek. [(B)(9)]
+1) Lone Cedar Creek [(B)(9)]

-Lone Cedar Creek viewed from Sawmill Pass.
+Lone Cedar Creek as viewed from Sawmill Pass.

 The talus varies in size from almost sand-like scree to large, tipsy rocks.

-The saddle between Bad Rock Peak and Mount Church can be reached by climbing this debris filled gully.
+The saddle between Bad Rock Peak and Mount Church can be reached by climbing this debris-filled gully.

-2) Sawmill Gulch and Pass.
+2) Sawmill Gulch and Pass

-Leatherman Peak from Sawmill Pass.
+Leatherman Peak as viewed from Sawmill Pass.

 Sawmill Pass as viewed from the North Ridge of Bad Rock Peak.